wistia/wistia-open-docs/_posts/embed-links.md

 <a href="#wistia_30q7n48g4f?replace=closestAbove">Make French Toast</a><br/>
 <a href="#wistia_342jss6yh5?replace=closestAbove">Wistia Team Intro</a><br/>

-"Make French Toast" is embedded by default by the API embed code.
+"Make French Toast" is embedded by default by the Standard (or async) embed code.
 When you click a link below that code, it replaces the video with another and automatically plays it.

 ## Simple Playlist Link Example